Carbon dioxide angiography: Properties

 High compressibility and explosive delivery.
 More pressure is exerted to the gas, more its density increases, resulting in a decrease in gas volume and an increase in gas pressure.
 The effusion of the gas from the catheter orifice into a state of lower pressure, such as a blood vessel, leads to a sudden increase in the volume of the gas - the “explosive delivery” or “jet effect” - which could lead to an excessive stress in vessels walls.
 To avoid this, immediately prior to the injection of CO2, a flush is performed, injecting small amounts of CO2 to reduce gas compression and guarantee gas delivery at a steady flow rate.

 CO2 is 400 times less viscous than iodinated contrast medium, allowing its injection through devices with a very little inner lumen, as microcatheters, or, even, with other devices inserted in the catheter, as guidewires, balloons or as in atherectomy procedures.
 The low viscosity of CO2 makes it easy to pass through small vessels, visualizing tight stenosis, collaterals, small bleedings and endoleaks in AAA procedures.

-Expulsion: Once dissolved in the plasma, CO2 is transported to the lungs and removed in a single pass by the alveoli, favoring the possibility of performing multiple injections without complications (in healthy patients, meaning no severe COPD or significative POF, especially in presence of pulmonary embolism).
+Expulsion: Once dissolved in the plasma, CO2 is transported to the lungs and removed in a single pass by the alveoli, favoring the possibility of performing multiple injections without complications (in healthy patients, meaning no severe COPD or significant POF, especially in presence of pulmonary embolism).

 Buoyancy is defined as the tendency of a body to float when submerged into a fluid.
 CO2 is lighter than blood and, therefore, floats above the bloodstream.
 The main advantage is represented by the simplicity of filling the more superficial (in transverse plane) vessels of the body, conversely the main disadvantage consists in a less ease of filling the deeper ones.